Straggler Mitigation through Unequal Error Protection for Distributed Matrix Multiplication: Numerical Evaluations

 \section{Numerical Evaluations}

-In this section, we apply approximate matrix multiplication scheme using UEP codes proposed in Sec. \ref{sec:Approximate Matrix Multiplication with UEP Codes}.
+We now provide examples with the approximate matrix multiplication scheme using UEP codes proposed in Section \ref{sec:Approximate Matrix Multiplication with UEP Codes}.
 For service time of workers, we use the exponential latency model, i.e., the completion time of each worker for a given task is exponentially distributed with parameter $\lambda$.